 Atem left the study.

-The next morning he sent Yugi a message.
+The next morning, he sent Yugi a message.

-"…How much did you work out?"
+"......How much did you work out?"

-Then: "Atem, you weren't oblivious after all."
+Then: "Atem, you weren't as slow as I thought."

 06 Most of It

-Seto was looking at Atem.
+Seto is looking at Atem.

-So Atem and Yugi were—
+Which meant that Atem and Yugi were—

 "......"

-"Atem, today's ta'amiya—"
+"Atem, today's ta'meya—"

 "Right."